akien-mga/godot-old-wiki/compiling_winrt.md

 - Proper handling of screen rotation
 - Proper handling of other events such as focus lost, back button, etc.
 - Packaging and deploying to devices from the editor.
+- Adding Angle to our tree and compiling it from there.
+The same source could also be used to build for Windows (and use Angle instead of native GL, which will be more compatible with graphics hardware)

 # Packages
 This is what we know: